opencv/opencv/doc/tutorials/introduction/android_binary_package/android_binary_package_using_with_NDK.rst

   This sample illustrates usage of both simple OpenCV face detector via Java API and advanced detection based face tracker via JNI and C++.

-Before OpenCV 2.4.2 for Android these projects are not configured to use CDT for building their native part , so you can do it yourself.
+.. important:: Before OpenCV **2.4.2** for Android these projects were not configured to use CDT for building their native part , so you can do it yourself.

 Practice: Create an Android application, which uses OpenCV
 ==========================================================